drmohundro/mohundro.com/blog/articles/2012-06-21-casperjs-presentation.md

 wrapper library around [PhantomJS](http://phantomjs.org/), which is a headless WebKit engine.
 If you know Chrome, you know WebKit...
 WebKit is just the open source backing project for Chrome.
 PhantomJS lets you drive Chrome in an automated way with JavaScript.
-CasperJS is a libary to provide syntantic sugar around PhantomJS.
+CasperJS is a library to provide syntactic sugar around PhantomJS.
 It also provides methods to let you write integration tests for your web stack.